Enquire

 Background

-In close consultation with Hume City Council and the State Government, an initial rezone application made by Pask in 2007 saw the rezoning of the Site from Rural to Residential Development.
+In close consultation with Hume City Council and the State Government, an initial rezone application made by Pask in 2007 saw the rezoning of this site from Rural to Residential Development.
 This rezoning resulted in the realisation of Providence Greenvale – an award-winning community now home to over 600 families.